Neck Injury Claim – How To Claim Compensation

 Neck Injury Settlement Amounts

 The amount of compensation you could receive can be made of up to two heads of claim.
 These heads are called general damages and special damages.
-The first, general damages, is intended to recompense you for the pain and suffering caused by your injury.
+The first, general damages, is intended to compensate you for the physical and psychological harm.
 The second, special damages, is intended to return you to the financial position you were in had the injury not occurred.

 A personal injury solicitor will usually turn to the Judicial College Guidelines in order to assess a claim.
 This document contains compensation brackets for different types of injuries.
 Instead of including a personal injury calculator, we’ve added a table to reflect the figures found in the JCG.